 If you are a coffee enthusiast who requires a wide range of coffee choices (think French press, espresso, drip…), you are going to want a grinder that has a lot of settings.
 Most manual grinders come with 10+ settings, so you want to make sure your grinder of choice is capable of producing the right grind consistency for what you want it to do.

 Some hand grinders are extraordinary at producing the finest of fine grinds for espressos.
-Others shine in their ability to produce the coarsest grinds possible to be used in French press.
+Others shine in their ability to produce the coarsest grinds possible to be used in a French press.

 The grinder you pick should be one that takes your needs into account and can get the job done as perfectly as possible.